Elon Musk says he will reverse Donald Trump’s Twitter ban

-Of course, Musk doesn’t own Twitter quite yet.
+Of course, Musk doesn’t own Twitter quite yet (he does now).
 Although, he has been quite vocal about what he plans to change about the platform.
 In addition to focusing more on “free speech,” Musk has suggested a plan to charge governments and organizations to use the platform.

 He has even already developed an exit plan.
 He promised to give YouTuber MrBeast control of the platform in case of Musk’s untimely death.
 While that’s more of an eccentric idea, it certainly fits Musk’s brand of off-the-wall thinking.

 READ MORE: Elon Musk has a huge Twitter following, but 23% of them are fake